 1. The Chinese Communist Party (CCP) was formed by Chen Duxiu, Li Dazhao and others in Shanghai in July 1921.
 It originated from political and literary groups that studied Marxism after the May Fourth Movement.

 2. Marxism was a European ideology developed by Karl Marx and adapted by Vladimir Lenin.
 It offered an alternative to Western democratic systems and a condemnation of Western imperialism.

-3. Marxism offered criticism of Western governments and economics, in particular, their imperialism and economic exploitation of weaker countries like China.
+3. Marxism offered a criticism of Western governments and economics, in particular their imperialism and economic exploitation of weaker countries like China.

 5. In 1922-23 the Comintern, considering the CCP too small to effect any revolutionary action on its own, directed CCP members to join and support the Guomindang and its mission to reunify China.
 This alliance, the First United Front, allowed the CCP to recruit, develop and acquire military experience.